 Cooking Classes in Portland, Oregon with School Overviews

-Related training offered by Portland Community College can be found at 4 campuses in the Portland Community College system.
+- Related training offered by Portland Community College can be found at 4 campuses in the Portland Community College system.
+One is just 8 miles from downtown.
 PCC's culinary assistant training program is the only cooking program in the region that is specifically dedicated to helping special needs students.

 This school's cooking programs allow for students to earn hands-on training by working in campus food service facilities and classroom environments.
 If students are enrolled in the baking programs, they have the opportunity to work in a simulated retail bakery where baked goods are made for and sold to students and campus faculty.